-EXCLUSIVE NORTH AMERICA & EUROPE AUTHORIZED REPRESENTATIVE OF THE SHIMADZU HYPER VISION LINE OF ULTRA HIGH-SPEED VIDEO CAMERAS
+EXCLUSIVE NORTH AMERICA AUTHORIZED REPRESENTATIVE OF SHIMADZU HYPERVISION ULTRA HIGH-SPEED VIDEO CAMERAS

 Shimadzu Hyper Vision HPV-X2 with power supply unit.